Marie Seyrat

 Marie Seyrat is a French record producer and singer-songwriter for the indie pop band Freedom Fry.

 Career

 Seyrat began her career in fashion working for Gucci and styling the likes of Sharon Stone.
 She met record producer Bruce Driscoll while employed as his stylist for a music video.
 During this time, Seyrat performed some music she'd been working on.
-Driscoll, whom she would later marry, was impressed by her voice and her unique, French-accented vocals.
+Driscoll, whom she would later marry, was impressed by her voice and her French-accented vocals.
 They began writing songs together and formed the group Freedom Fry soon after.